mserpez/deviget-Frontend-React-Test/README.md

 - Run in project root `yarn` or `npm install`.
 - Run `yarn start` or `npm start`.

+## Getting Stated with docker

+### Note: This method is not in charge to build frontend app, you should build it locally:

+- Run `npm run build`.
+- Run `docker build -t fe:latest .`.
+- Run `docker run -d --name fe fe`.

 ## Testing

 - Run `yarn test` or `npm run test` if you need test watching.